openxla/stablehlo/docs/spec_draft.md

       underflow) and saturation to $2^n - 1$ (or $0$) for unsigned overflow (or
         unsigned underflow).

-For floating-point element types, corner cases are defined by the IEEE-754 specification.
+For floating-point element types, implements the `addition` operation from the IEEE-754 specification.

 ### Operands